Rachael Ray Shares New Pic Of Puppy Bella, Reveals Her Favorite Snuggle Mate

 Rachael Ray shared a new photo of her puppy, Bella Boo Blue, and revealed the pooch’s favorite snuggle mate in an adorable Instagram share.
-The item is right in line with the work of the media personality, who hosts syndicated Rachael Ray Show, Food Network’s 30 Minute Meals, and helms her own magazine, Everyday with Rachael Ray.
+The item is right in line with the work of the media personality, who hosts syndicated Rachael Ray Show and Food Network’s 30 Minute Meals, and also helms her own magazine, Rachael Ray Every Day.

 The sweet image was captured as Bella was snuggled in atop a stunning royal blue and white blanket.
-The pattern of the blanket had tones of dark to lighter blues a well as white accents.
+The pattern of the blanket had tones of dark to lighter blues as well as white accents.
 Underneath that was a brown blanket with the animal’s full name emblazoned on it in blue block letters.
 The photo was likely taken at the couple’s upstate New York home, where they have lived while the region was under lockdown due to the coronavirus pandemic.

 Bella, a rescue, appeared to be resting in the share.
 Her dark, glossy fur shone in the photo.
 A blue collar was seen on her neck.
-What appeared to be the most striking part of the image was the item Bella nestled her head against.
+What appeared to be the most interesting part of the image was the item Bella nestled her head against.
 It was a round of pita bread.
 The food item was securely set underneath the animal’s muzzle.
 Part of it stuck out to the right side of her face, where it could be clearly seen.

 One of the television personality’s famous friends was the first to comment on both the hilarious and absolutely adorable aspect of the new pic.
 Comedienne and wife of Good Morning America host George Stephanopoulos, Ali Wentworth, stated that she “loved” Bella.